tc39/proposal-temporal/meetings/agenda-minutes-2020-04-02.md

   - Consensus on calling the method getFields().
 It returns a new JS object whose prototype is Object, with all the fields as enumerable, writable own data properties.
 - Next steps for calendar
   - [#354](https://github.com/tc39/proposal-temporal/issues/354) How is data passed into the calendar methods?
     - SFC: We have Calendar.p.dateFromFields that works as expected.
-But when you call Temporal.Date.p.
+But when you call Temporal.PlainDate.p.
     - PDL: Am I understanding correctly?
 Because we proxy operations into Calendar, only full Temporal objects are passed into Calendar operations, so it should throw if it gets an object that doesn't have the slots?
     - SFC: But how does a custom calendar access those slots?
 Built-in calendars would access the slots directly.
     - USA: With getFields()?